-While the requirement of surgery in sternum fracture cases is quite low, they may be indicated when large fractures or involvement of underlying organs are reported.
+While the requirement for surgery in sternum fracture cases is quite low, it may be needed when large fractures or involvement of underlying organs are included.

 Prognosis of sternum fracture

-Breastbone fracture takes about 10 to 24 weeks for complete recovery.
-Chest pain is observed in this period.
+Breastbone fractures take about 10 to 24 weeks to heal until a complete recovery is achieved.
+During this period, doctors observe if there is any chest pain.
 Nonunion of breastbone fracture is rarely seen.

 The majority of sternum fractures are caused due to traffic collisions.
 Wearing seat belts can prevent breastbone fractures in such situations.